ankiit-aman4/Gita-Vani-App/README.md

 ## Usage
 - Launch the app on your mobile device or emulator.
 - Navigate through the tabs to access different features of the app.
-- Engage with the AI in the chat section, read daily shlokas, study chapters, and maintain your spiritual journal.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.
 ## Acknowledgments
 - Inspired by the teachings of the Bhagavad Gita.
 - Special thanks to the developers and contributors of the libraries used in this project.